Malek Bennabi

-Malek Bennabi (1 January 1905 – 31 October 1973) (مالك بن نبي) was an Algerian writer and philosopher, who wrote about human society, particularly Muslim society with a focus on the reasons behind the fall of Muslim civilization.
+Malek Bennabi (1 January 1905 – 31 October 1973) (مالك بن نبي) was an Algerian writer and philosopher, of Islamic, Salafist and Wahhabi inspiration who wrote about human society, particularly Muslim society with a focus on the reasons behind the fall of Muslim civilization and the keys for Renaissance.

 According to Malek Bennabi, the lack of new ideas in Islamic thought emerged what he coined civilizational bankruptcy.
 He argued that in order to recover its former magnificence, Islamic society had to become an environment in which individuals felt empowered.
 In order to satisfy his spiritual and material needs, a Muslim needed to feel that his industry and creativity would find reward.

 Education

 Bennabi was born in Constantine, Algeria in 1905.
 Educated in Paris and Algiers in engineering, he later based himself in Cairo, where he spent much of his time working extensively in the fields of history, philosophy and sociology.
 In 1963, after returning to Algeria, he witnessed modern scientific inventions and technological creations unfold before his eyes.
 This spurred him to reflect on the question of culture in the early nineteenth century.
 His approach was simple, not parroting what had been discovered before his time, but rather, searching for what constitutes the essence of culture and the birth of civilization.